The Green World Trust have been in existence for

 to re-introduce a more localized economy and cope

 with the reduction in available energy.
+We support

 Whilst much of our work is of global importance,